DSCN2645

 Mix the brown and green materials together in equal parts.
 (Many books say 80/20 but you can tinker with the ratio).

 Nitrogen is in all fresh organic material – green leaves, grass, weeds and food scraps.
-It is present in fresh coffee grounds and manure.
+It is present in fresh coffee grounds and manure which are brown.

 Carbon rich material includes brown leaves, sawdust, paper and nut husks.
 Nitrogen moves into the air as green material dries out leaving primarily carbon material behind.